frovedis/frovedis/doc/manual/python/ml/linear_svc.md

 model is to be saved.

 __Purpose__
-On success, it writes the model information (weight values etc.) in the specified file as little-endian binary data.
+On success, it writes the model information (label_map, metadata and model) in the specified file as little-endian binary data.
 Otherwise, it throws an exception.

 For example,

     # saving the model
     svm.save("./out/SVMModel")

+The SVMModel contains below directory structure:
+**SVMModel**
+    |------label_map
+    |------metadata
+    |------model

+'label_map' contains information about labels mapped with their encoded value.
+'metadata' represents the detail about model_kind and datatype of training vector.
+Here, the model file contains information about model_id, model_kind and datatype of training vector.

+This will save the LinearSVC model on the path ‘/out/SVMModel’.
+It would raise exception if the directory already exists with same name.

 __Return Value__
 It returns nothing.